Top 10 Reasons Why Moms Are Important

 - Mom taught you to be a functioning adult.
 That was her job, and without that, making it through the modern world would be very hard.
 Your mom may have forced you to do your homework, but now you see how important it was.

-As with most holidays, Mother’s Day comes only once a year.
-Make it special for her, and it will come back to you.
+Make Mother’s Day special for her, and it will come back to you.
 There is something beyond words to express to the person who helped you to walk and talk, who gave you your first puppy, who helped you with school, and who gave you all the love she possibly could.
 Show her you care by acknowledging her value in your life.
 And if you don’t have your mom around, take someone who is like a mother to you out for brunch.